Kong/sdk-konnect-go/README.md

 # sdk-konnect-go

-This is a prototype and should not be use
+This is a prototype and should not be used.
+See [CONTRIBUTING.md](https://github.com/Kong/sdk-konnect-go/blob/main/CONTRIBUTING.md) for information on how this SDK is generated.

 <!-- No SDK Installation -->
 <!-- No SDK Example Usage -->